joshstrohminger/TurnTracker/README.md

 `npm run-script build` will:

 1. Update the build date by writing it to a file called _build.json_ to be used by the application's about page.
-1. Run the angular producation build.
+1. Run the angular production build.
 1. Modify the service worker which gets rebuilt each time angular is built.

 #### Service Worker